githwxi/ATS-Xanadu/docgenx/SYNTAX/ATS3-ConcreteSyntax.md

 #staload NS = "/path/to/myfile-for-staloading.hats"
 ```

-For accessing a name, say, `foo` that is in the namespace `NS`, one
+For accessing a name, say, `foo` that is stored in the namespace `NS`, one
 needs to write `$NS.foo`.

 ## Documenting, Documenting, Documenting, ...